National Women's Soccer League on television: ESPN2 and ESPN3 (2014)

 On May 28, 2014, the NWSL signed a one-year agreement with ESPN to televise nine games of the 2014 NWSL season.
 The matches included three regular season and three playoff matches on ESPN2, as well as 3 regular season games live-streamed on ESPN3.

 Only six of the nine teams were guaranteed to appear in the broadcast matches, with the Major League Soccer-partnered Houston Dash and Portland Thorns each appearing three times.
 The Seattle Reign would appear on two of three ESPN3 games and Sky Blue FC would appear once on ESPN2 and ESPN3.
 The Boston Breakers and Western New York Flash would each appear once on ESPN2, with the Chicago Red Stars, FC Kansas City and Washington Spirit being shut out from regular-season matches.
-ESPN2's the viewership average for their a package of NWSL games was at 144,000.
+ESPN2's the viewership average for their package of NWSL games was 144,000.

 Glenn Davis provided the play-by-play with Mónica González providing analysis.

 FS1 and Fox Sports Go (2015–2016)

 On June 30, 2015, the NWSL announced a one-year agreement with Fox Sports once more to cover ten matches.
 Three regular season and three playoff matches were televised on FS1, and four live-streamed on Fox Sports Go.
 The agreement was extended into 2016 under another one-year contract, covering three regular season matches and the three playoff matches, once again on FS1.
-Consequently, no game aired for more than a month after the end of the World Cup, and just six matches, total, reached terrestrial TV.
+Consequently, no game aired for more than a month after the end of the World Cup, and just six matches, total, reached televisions.

 The 2015 NWSL final between drew 167,000 viewers on Fox Sports 1.
 That was up 7% from the same matchup on ESPN2 the previously year (156K) and up nearly 2,000% from 2013 final on Fox Sports 2 (8K).

 On April 14, 2016, NWSL and Fox Sports announced a one-year agreement to telecast six NWSL games for the second consecutive season.
-The agreement called for FS1 to air three regular-season matches (beginning on September 7, 2016 with a match-up between the Chicago Red Stars and FC Kansas City) and all three games of the NWSL Playoffs, which includes the semifinals and final.
+The agreement called for FS1 to air three regular-season matches (beginning on September 7, 2016, with a match-up between the Chicago Red Stars and FC Kansas City) and all three games of the NWSL Playoffs, which includes the semifinals and final.
 All six games would also stream live on FOX Soccer 2Go, FOX Sports GO, and FOXSportsGO.com.
 The Orlando Pride were not one of the three regular-season matches included in the deal, and would have to be one of four playoff teams to make it on national television.

 The broadcast teams that Fox Sports employed this time included: